What does silicone do for scars?

 • Complementing Other Treatments

-• Enhancing Other Therapies: The temperature regulation provided by silicone can enhance the effectiveness of other scar treatments, such as hydration or pressure therapy.
+• Enhancing Other Therapies: Silicone’s temperature regulation can enhance the effectiveness of other scar treatments, such as hydration or pressure therapy.

 Effectiveness and Safety